The Ultimate Costa Rica Packing List

 Mosquito Repellent

 Similar to sunscreen, you can often find mosquito repellent at many local markets.
-You won’t have the selection that you do at home, and everyone has different preferences on DEET repellents vs natural options.
+You won’t have the selection you do at home, and everyone has different preferences on DEET repellents vs natural alternatives.
 Bring whatever works for you.
 Not only does repellent help against annoying bites, it also reduces the likelihood of coming into contact with a mosquito-transmissible disease like Chikungunya and Dengue.

 Insulated Water Bottle

 Any insulated bottle works, but we love our hydro flask for a day at the beach or a day trip to La Leona Waterfall.
 Backcountry normally has this in stock.
-Check it out!.

 Sunglasses